 The nominator is responsible for:

 The process consists of two evaluations.
-The first evaluation is completed by the IEEE Society/Technical Council that the nominator identified on the nomination form.
-This is an extremely important evaluation because it is an impartial and even-handed view of the nominee’s merit, by persons who are familiar with his or her work.
-Once the IEEE Society/Technical Council review is completed, their comments are given to the IEEE Fellow Committee.
+The first evaluation is completed by the IEEE Society/Technical Council that is identified on the nomination form.
+The IEEE Society/Technical Council evaluation is extremely important, because it is an impartial and even-handed view of the nominee’s merit, by persons who are familiar with his or her work.
+Once the IEEE Society/Technical Council evaluation is completed, their comments and scores are given to the IEEE Fellow Committee for the second evaluation.

 All nomination materials are forwarded in confidence to the IEEE Fellow Committee.
-The IEEE Fellow Committee consists of 52 members, all of whom are IEEE Fellows with expertise in the technical areas represented by IEEE societies/technical councils and selected to represent the ten IEEE Regions.
+The IEEE Fellow Committee has 51 members plus a chair.
+All committee members are IEEE Fellows and selected to represent the 10 IEEE Regions, and have expertise in the technical areas represented by IEEE Societies/Technical Councils.

 Each nominee is rated numerically on the basis of this information.

 The slate of nominees is submitted by the IEEE Fellow Committee to the IEEE Board of Directors during the 3rd quarter, and the Board acts upon those recommendations at its year-end meeting.
 According to IEEE Bylaw I-305.5, the total number of Fellow recommendations in any one-year must not exceed one-tenth of one percent of the voting membership on record as of 31 December of the year preceding.